Start9Labs/jellyfin-startos/instructions.md

    - **Media Sources:** Nextcloud is the default media storage Jellyfin will use as a dependency for media.
 If you use Filebrowser to store media, you need to add this as a Media Source.

-   - **Plugins:** Jellyfin supports plugins for Chromecast, requiring files from Google servers for functionality.
-Also, there's YoutubePlayer, which autoloads YouTube movie trailers matching media metadata.
-These plugins are disabled by default.
-To use these features, toggle the corresponding switch to **on**.
-Save any Config changes.
+   - **Plugins:** Jellyfin accommodates extensions for both Chromecast and YouTubePlayer.
+Chromecast enables streaming, while YouTubePlayer automatically loads YouTube movie trailers that match media metadata.
+These extensions are deactivated by default.
+To activate these features, flip the corresponding switch to the **on** position and save configuration.

 2. Launch the Jellyfin UI, select **Next**, and choose a username and password.
 We recommend saving this password in a password manager, such as Vaultwarden on your Start9 server.
 Press **Next**.

 3. **Add a Media Library:**

-   - Select **Add Media Library**, followed by the **Content Type** and **Display Name** for the library.
-Click the `+` button to the right of **Folders** and choose the corresponding directory where your media is stored.
-Jellyfin supports both Filebrowser `/mnt/filebrowser` and Nextcloud `/mnt/nextcloud`.
+   - Choose **Add Media Library** and specify the **Content Type** and **Display Name** for the new library.
+Click the `+` button next to **Folders** and select the directory where your media is stored.
+Jellyfin supports both Filebrowser at `/mnt/filebrowser` and Nextcloud at `/mnt/nextcloud`.

    **Note:** Jellyfin is particular about the file structure of media volumes, especially with naming conventions of directories/files.
 We suggest storing your media in a dedicated subdirectory within Filebrowser and/or Nextcloud, and selecting the full media path, i.e., `/mnt/nextcloud/embassy/files/Movies`.
 After entering the full media file path, select **Ok**.
 For more information about directory and file naming conventions, please refer to the [Jellyfin docs](https://jellyfin.org/docs/general/server/media/shows).